The Big Friendly Corporation: History

 The band has released four official albums that include performances by the entire band, and one album recorded and released solely by band founder Ryan Marth.
 Ryan and Melissa Marth's middle sibling Tommy Marth also performed saxophone on the band's albums.
-Tommy, who committed suicide in 2012, was best known for his role as saxophonist for The Killers.
+Tommy, who died by suicide in 2012, was best known for his role as saxophonist for The Killers.

 In September 2013, the band performed their final show with bassist Tim Styles, who after five years with Big Friendly announced he’d be leaving to focus on his family and his other band, Skorchamenza.
 The show was held at the Dillinger in Boulder City, Nevada.
 Big Friendly closed out the show with a solo performance by Styles who sang a cover version of Ty Segall's "Goodbye Bread."
 Soon after, the band told Las Vegas Weekly's Leslie Ventura that they would be returning to their roots as a foursome, with guitarist Jeff Ford reprising his role as bass player.

 On April 29, 2017, The Big Friendly Corporation returned to the stage after a long hiatus, to perform music from Carry On, Carrion, a double vinyl album the band released earlier that month.
 They were joined on stage by new guitarist (and Melissa Marth's husband) Andrew Karasa of The Clydesdale, and Dustin Apodaca of Dusty Rhodes and the River Band.

 The 24-song double album was recorded and mixed by Karasa over a period of five years, beginning with the death of Tommy Marth, and was released on the fifth anniversary of his death.
 It serves as what the band describes as "a diary of our grieving process [over the past 5 years]", and includes guest performances from members of the Las Vegas music community, including Halloween Town's Ryan Pardey and Black Camaro's Tom Miller.